Berkeley-Speech-Group/LLM-Dys/README.md

 3. **Configure VITS**

-   Follow other configuration steps from [VITS](https://github.com/jaywalnut310/vits)
+   Follow the setup instructions from [VITS](https://github.com/jaywalnut310/vits)

-   > **Note**: The VCTK dataset is used to generate multiple speaker variations.
+   > Note: We use the VCTK dataset for multi-speaker generation.

-## 🛠️ Data Generation Guide
+## Data Generation

 ### Word-level Synthesis